yesodweb/yesodweb.com-content/blog/2013/10/core-flaw-pipes-conduit.md

 ## The flaw: automatic termination

-If you look at the very concepts of pipes (e.g., the [Pipe datatype in pipes 1.0](http://hackage.haskell.org/package/pipes-1.0/docs/src/Control-Pipe-Common.html#Pipe)), things are very simple.
+If you look at the core concepts of pipes (e.g., the [Pipe datatype in pipes 1.0](http://hackage.haskell.org/package/pipes-1.0/docs/src/Control-Pipe-Common.html#Pipe)), things are very simple.
 A Pipe can yield a value downstream, await for a value from upstream, perform a monadic action, and complete processing.
 This core is